chkr1011/CoAPnet/README.md

 # CoAPnet

 CoAPnet is a high performance .NET library for CoAPnet based communication.
-It provides a CoAP client and a CoAP server.
 The library runs on macOS, Linux and Windows.
 It also supports UDP, DTLS, TCP and TLS connections.

 ## Features